| |

 The whitewater feels a lot like the Tuolumne, but without the class IV punch.

-A railroad and an interstate highway follow the river,
+A railroad and an interstate highway follow the river.

-however the highway is seldom visible and rarely audible.
+Trains appear frequently, but the highway is seldom visible and rarely audible.

 The upper recommended run is infrequently boated,